 Overview: During the last two weeks of classes, you and two partners will turn in a statistics project.
 The project will consist of a short (4 or 5 pages, including figures and tables) paper and a 10-15 minute in-class presentation.
-The paper is due at the beginning of class on Monday, December 11; the presentations will be the week of December 4.
-The exact time of your presentation will be determined later, so you should be prepared to present as early as December 4.
-All members of the group get the same grade.
+The paper is due at the beginning of class on Monday, May 2; the presentations will begin the week of April 25.
+The exact time of your presentation will be determined later, so you should be prepared to present as early as April 25.
+You will also complete a peer evaluation of the work of the members of your group.